9 Surprising Things That Can Keep Your Relationship Healthy

 Set Goals Together

 Setting goals together and helping each other achieve them will build a healthy relationship, says Sarah E. Clark, a licensed therapist and relationship expert.
-“Whether they are long term financial or personal development goals, or short-term projects that you work together to complete, the process of supporting one another to meet your goals will help you build a strong foundation.”
+“Whether they’re long term financial or personal development goals, or short-term projects that you work together to complete, the process of supporting one another to meet your goals will help you build a strong foundation.”
+(Plus, it’ll make you feel awesome and give you something to celebrate.)

 Get Uncomfortable Together